Johnhalk/API_fun/README.md

 ## Testing

 - Technologies used to test are Mocha, Chai, Sinon & Moxios.
+Tested against realistic stubbed data in stubData.json file.
 - ran with ``` npm test ``` there are 36 tests, testing all functions used in the application as well as testing all applicable routes.
 ![Imgur](https://imgur.com/M1eLsTb.png)
 ![Imgur](https://imgur.com/wBw6qap.png)